-Distressed hedge funds - This type includes investments in three hedge funds that invest primarily in the debt, equity or trade claims of companies in financial distress or already in default typically causing the securities to trade at substantial discounts to par value due to difficulties in analyzing security value impacted by business, finance or legal uncertainties.
+Distressed and event driven hedge funds - This type includes investments in four hedge funds that invest primarily in the debt, equity or trade claims of companies in financial distress or already in default typically causing the securities to trade at substantial discounts to par value due to difficulties in analyzing security value impacted by business, finance or legal uncertainties.
 Management may utilize "side-pockets" to achieve investment objectives.
+In 2020, a fund was added that focuses on default and non-default events (e.g., merger, arbitrage, IPO, credit issuance, etc.).
 Certain investments in this type cannot be readily redeemed because the investments include restrictions that only allow redemptions annually.

-Private equity - This type includes seven private equity funds.
-One fund operates as a "Fund of Funds" investment vehicle that invests in a diversified group of closed-end private funds focused on leveraged buyout, growth equity, mezzanine, and venture capital investment funds.
+Private equity - This type includes ten private equity funds.
+Two funds operate as a "Fund of Funds" investment vehicle that invests in a diversified group of closed-end private funds focused on leveraged buyout, growth equity, mezzanine, and venture capital investment funds.
 One fund invests in global private market investment strategies, including investments selected by third party investment managers.
-Two funds invest in equity, equity-related and debt securities primarily acquired in privately-negotiated transactions, leveraged acquisitions, reorganizations and other equity transactions.
-Two funds, representing three quarters of this type, seek income and gain through acquisition, holding, and distribution of interests in venture capital.
+One fund targets investments in less liquid and/or longer duration distressed situations and situations resulting from capital dislocation.
+Two funds invest in equity, equity-related and debt securities primarily acquired in privately negotiated transactions, leveraged acquisitions, reorganizations and other equity transactions.
+Three funds seek income and gain through acquisition, holding, and distribution of interests in venture capital.
 The remaining fund invests in mezzanine securities, including fixed income securities such as debt and preferred stock.
 These investments can never be redeemed with the funds.

-Instead, the nature of the investments in this type is that distributions are received through liquidations of the underlying assets of the funds, which are expected over the next one to 12 years.
+Instead, the nature of the investments in this type is that distributions are received through liquidations of the underlying assets of the funds, which are expected over the next one to 11 years.

 Private real assets - This type includes five funds utilizing investment strategies seeking current income and capital appreciation primarily through investments in domestic and international real estate assets.
 These investments can never be redeemed with the funds.
-Distributions from each fund will be received as the underlying investments of the funds are liquidated, which are expected over the next one to 10 years.
+Distributions from each fund will be received as the underlying investments of the funds are liquidated, which are expected over the next one to six years.